 12.3.
 Input multiplexers

-The input multiplexers are used to route the filtered inputs to the pulse generators.
-There are four input multiplexers organized in a 7x4 routing matrix.
+The input multiplexers are used to route the filtered input to the pulse generators.
+There are two input multiplexers organized in a 4x2 routing matrix.

 Each multiplexer can have its output selected from one of the following sources: